federico-paolillo/nested-combine-reducers/README.md

 }, combineReducers);
 ```

-With nestedCombineReducers it should be a bit more clear what the state shape looks like when your are creating the root reducer or any slice reducer.
+With `nestedCombineReducers` it should be a bit more clear what the state shape looks like when your are creating the root reducer or any slice reducer.

-Keep in mind that you could use nestedCombineReducers to create a slice reducer that will be combined in a root reducer with the usual combineReducers.
+You can also use `nestedCombineReducers` to create a slice reducer that will be combined in a root reducer with the usual combineReducers.
 nestedCombineReducers is not meant to be used only to create the root reducer.

 # Requirements

 Minimum ECMAScript version required is ECMAScript 2015 (ES6).
 Provides typings for Typescript and it is also written in Typescript.

 # How do I use it ?

 Import *nestedCombineReducers* from 'nested-combine-reducers'.
 Import a combineReducers function from some library.
-Call nestedCombineReducers passing in your reducers map and your combineReducers function.
+Call `nestedCombineReducers` passing in your reducers map and your combineReducers function.

 Code example using ECMAScript 2015 (ES6) modules: